kristinemlarson/gnssrefl/tests/use_cases/use_lorg.md

 First make a SNR file.

 <code>rinex2snr lorg 2019 205</code>

-Use **quickLook** to produce a periodogram similar to the one in the web app [(For details on quickLook output)](../../docs/quickLook_desc.md). quickLook is set to use the L1 frequency by default:
+Use <code>quickLook</code> to produce a periodogram similar to the one in the web app [(For details on quickLook output)](../../docs/quickLook_desc.md). quickLook is set to use the L1 frequency by default:

 <code>quickLook lorg 2019 205*</code>